-Most small business owners contemplate the future of his or her business.
-Because “the business” usually the wealth generator and a large portion of net worth, many estate planning issues can affect the company’s future stability.
-A business succession plan is a comprehensive look at your estate that can include everything from how your assets are diversified, your required income after exit, shareholder buy-sell agreements to management plans, and any other documentation that will help ensure the smooth operation of the business.
-Traditional estate plans are designed with tax minimization in mind; whereas business succession planning is also aimed at maintaining the future health and value of the business.
+Most small business owners think about the future of his or her business.
+Because “the business” is usually the primary wealth generator and a large portion of personal net worth, many estate planning issues interact with business succession planning.
+A business succession plan is a comprehensive look at your estate that can include everything from how your assets are diversified, your required income after exit, shareholder buy-sell agreements, management plans, and any other documentation that will help ensure the smooth operation of the business.
+Traditional estate plans are designed to avoid probate court, ensure you have control over asset disposition, and to minimize taxation; whereas business succession planning is aimed at maintaining the future health and value of the business.

 Protection for Family Members and Executors